AmonBrollo/cse210-06/README.md

 ---

-- Framework - PyGame should be installed
+- Library - PyGame should be installed
 - Python version 3.6 or latest should be installed
 - Other modules - time, os, sys, ctypes, etc.